-The financial statements comprise a statement of financial position, a statement of comprehensive income, a statement of changes in equity, a statement of cash flows, and notes to the financial statements.
+The financial statements comprise a statement of financial position, a statement of revenues and expenditures, a statement of changes in equity, a statement of cash flows, and notes to the financial statements.
 Income and expenses are recognised for the determination of the surplus or deficit of the year.

-The Confederation presents the statement of comprehensive income using the classification by function of expenses.
-This method provides more useful information to the readers of the financial statements as it better reflects the way operations are executed.
+The Confederation presents the statement of revenue and expenditure using the classification by function of expenses.
+This method provides more useful information to the readers of the financial statements as it better reflects the way operations are run from a business point of view.
 The statement of financial position format is based on a current / non-current distinction.